viamrobotics/docs/docs/how-tos/create-custom-training-scripts.md

 For image data, you can follow the instructions to [Create a dataset and label data](/how-tos/train-deploy-ml/#create-a-dataset-and-label-data) to create a dataset.

-For other data you can use the [Data Client API](/appendix/apis/data-client/) to get data stored in the Viam Cloud.
+For other data you can use the [Data Client API](/appendix/apis/data-client/) from within the training script to get data stored in the Viam Cloud.

 {{% /expand%}}